-exercise a high degree of caution in Thailand due to the possibility of civil unrest and the threat of terrorist attack, including in Bangkok and Phuket.
-You should pay close attention to your personal security at all times and where possible monitor the local media, including social media, for information about possible new safety or security risks.
+Exercise a high degree of caution in Thailand due to the possibility of civil unrest and the threat of terrorist attack, including in Bangkok and Phuket.
+Pay close attention to your personal security at all times.
+Monitor local media for information about possible new safety and security risks.

 Safety and security.

-- A number of terrorist attacks have occurred in recent years in locations frequented by foreign tourists.
-In August 2015, a bomb attack at the Erawan shrine in central Bangkok killed 20 people.
-In April 2015 a car bombing near Chaweng Beach on Koh Samui caused a number of injuries.
+- On 11-12 August 2016, around two dozen bomb, arson and other attacks in popular tourist spots and other locations resulted in four deaths and over 30 injuries.
+In August 2015, a bomb attack in central Bangkok killed 20 people.
+In April 2015, a car bomb at a Koh Samui beach caused a number of injuries.
 See

 Safety and security.

-- Australians should stay well clear of any demonstrations, political events, rallies, processions and large-scale public gatherings as they may turn violent.
+- Avoid demonstrations, political events, rallies, processions and large-scale public gatherings as they can turn violent.
 See

 Safety and security.

-not to travel at this time to the southern provinces of Yala, Pattani, Narathiwat and Songkhla or overland to and from the Malaysian border through these provinces due to high levels of ongoing violence in these areas, including terrorist attacks and bombings that result in deaths and injuries on an almost daily basis.
+Do not travel to the southern provinces of Yala, Pattani, Narathiwat and Songkhla or overland to and from the Malaysian border through these provinces.
+There are high levels of ongoing violence in these areas, including terrorist attacks and bombings that result in deaths and injuries on an almost daily basis.

 Entry and exit

-Avoid individuals and companies advertising visa extension services, as they may stamp passports with fake or illegally obtained exit and entry stamps.
-Australians with illegal stamps in their passports can be arrested and jailed for up to 10 years.
-Thai authorities will vigorously prosecute offenders.
+Avoid individuals and companies advertising visa extension services, as they could stamp your passport with a fake or illegally obtained exit or entry stamp.
+If you have a fake or illegally obtained stamp in your passport, you could be arrested and jailed for up to 10 years.
+Thai authorities vigorously prosecute offenders.

-It is illegal to work without a work permit, including for volunteering activities.
-In the past, some employers (particularly schools, fitness centres, securities telemarketers, currency traders, modelling agencies, entertainment venues, and other businesses) have not fulfilled promises to arrange work permits and their employees have been arrested, jailed and deported from Thailand.
-Foreigners found to be in breach of their visa conditions, including by working for an employer or at a location not listed on their visa, may be subject to deportation.
+It's illegal to work or volunteer in Thailand without a work permit.
+In the past, some employers (particularly schools, fitness centres, securities telemarketers, currency traders, modelling agencies and entertainment venues) have not fulfilled promises to arrange work permits.
+Their employees have been arrested, jailed and deported from Thailand.

 Safety and security